Venture capital schemes: apply to use the Enterprise Investment Scheme

 The Enterprise Investment Scheme (EIS) is designed so that your company can raise money to help grow your business.
 It does this by offering tax reliefs to individual investors who buy new shares in your company.

 There are various rules you must follow so that your investors can claim and keep EIS tax reliefs relating to their shares.
-The rules must be followed, generally for 3 years after the investment or tax reliefs won’t be given or could be withdrawn.

 Who can apply

 - is established in the UK